BrittneyM34/movie_api/README.md

 ## Key Features

-The app allows users to receive infomration on movies,, directors, genres, and to save their favorite movies.
+The app allows users to receive information on movies, directors, genres, and to save their favorite movies.

 ## Technologies Used
 - JSON